 Yet it is interesting to note (and fruitful to think about) how we form these pictures.
 As we have seen, the incentive to excavate at sites like Mycenae and Troy was provided by the desire to find tangible evidence that might validate an already existing account, namely the Homeric poems.
-In the last century and a half archaeologists have made great advances, not only in the basic techniques of their discipline, such as developing more sophisticated and accurate methods of dating, but in their conception of the role of the discipline.
-It is no longer felt, as it was in
+Since that time, archaeologists have made great advances, not only in the basic techniques of their discipline, such as developing more sophisticated and accurate methods of dating, but in their conception of the role of the discipline.
+It is no longer felt, as it was in Schliemann's day, that the archaeologist's agenda is set by the narrative provided by the more well-established literary and historical approaches that dominated the study of ancient Greece in the nineteenth century.
+Rather, the archaeologist makes use of the available physical evidence to construct an account that is often more detailed and STELE An upright stone slab, often carved in RELIEF and/or painted for use as a grave marker (figure 11).